WICG/trust-token-api/README.md

 In Privacy Pass, tokens have an unlinkability property: token issuance cannot be linked to token redemption.

-The privacy of this API relies on that fact: the issuer is unable to correlate its issuances on one site with redemptions occurred on another site.
+The privacy of this API relies on that fact: the issuer is unable to correlate its issuances on one site with redemptions on another site.
 If the issuer gives out N tokens each to M users, and later receives up to N*M requests for redemption on various sites, the issuer can't correlate those redemption requests to any user identity (unless M = 1).
 It learns only aggregate information about which sites users visit.

 However, there are a couple of finer points that need to be considered to ensure the underlying protocol remains private.